 We build our classes on a university model, since that is how most students will learn in college and beyond.
 Each course includes one or more sessions per week of live teaching and discussion, with self-study, papers, projects and exams outside of class.
 Most courses also include "daily work," which in other settings is called "homework," consisting of problem sets, worksheets, and smaller activities that enhance self-study.
 Live Instruction.

-Regular school year (September through May) classes meet for 90 minutes each week, with some classes (e.g., Math) meeting twice each week.
-The conference interface includes audio, whiteboard, screen sharing, application sharing, slide show presentations, and more, all with live annotation markup.
+Regular school year (September through May) classes meet for 90 minutes one or two times per week, depending on the course.
+The conference interface includes audio, interactive slide presentations, interactive whiteboard, and more.
 Teachers use the live class session to provide group instruction in important or difficult areas and to spot-check student progress through Q&A. The live sessions also allow students to be sharpened through group discussion and peer interaction.
-Summer Classes.
+For security and safety, and to maximize accessibility for remote locations, TPS does not use cameras in meeting rooms.
+Assignments, Grades, and Records.

 Effective feedback is the hallmark of home education, and this is where our teachers put most of their time.
 This is one of the things that distinguish us from other on-line programs, which usually provide little feedback.
 In our courses the students evaluate daily work against a key, while the teacher evaluates reports, papers, projects, and exams.
 The teacher is the mentor and evaluator of each student, and the point of contact for parents.
 Teacher evaluation includes an objective grade and feedback for improvement.
 If a teacher uses a grader, the teacher remains fully engaged in and fully responsible for individual evaluation and feedback.
 Students can usually expect feedback within one to two weeks after the teacher receives the work in the correct format.
 For large assignments (e.g., major papers, long lab reports) or during busy periods (e.g., mid-terms, finals) it may take teachers longer to provide feedback.
 In principle, our intent is to provide feedback before the next evaluation on the same material or skills.
 Independent Study.